At a Glance

 About S&P Global Inc.

 Say "AAA!".
-One of the big-three credit ratings agencies, S&P Global (formerly McGraw-Hill Financial) assigns companies, local governments, and countries its well-known credit scores ranging from D (lowest) to AAA (highest).
+One of the big-three credit ratings agencies alongside Moody's and Fitch Group, S&P Global assigns companies, local governments, and countries its well-known credit scores ranging from D (lowest) to AAA (highest).
 It also assigns ratings to corporate or municipal bonds and other individual debt issues.
-S&P Global's other businesses include S&P Global Market Intelligence, S&P Dow Jones Indices, and S&P Global Platts.
-Its largest market is the US, which generates around 60% of the company's revenue.
-After it sold its education and construction businesses, in 2016 the company changed its name from McGraw-Hill Financial to S&P Global.
+S&P Global's other businesses include S&P Global Market Intelligence (data, analytics, and research) and S&P Global Platts (information on commodity and energy markets).
+Its S&P Dow Jones Indices business is a global index provider maintaining a variety of indices to meet an array of investor needs.
+S&P Global's largest market is the US, which generates about six-tenths of the company's revenue.

-The Ratings segment generates roughly 50% of S&P Global's total sales and provides credit ratings, research, and analytics to investors, issuers, and other market participants.
+S&P Global's Ratings business segment generates more than 45% of the company's total sales and provides credit ratings, research, and analytics to investors, issuers, and other market participants.
+The company earns a fee from an issuer (such as a corporation or government entity) to assign a credit rating or engage in other analytical activities.

-The Market and Commodities Intelligence accounts for around 40% of sales and helps the financial community track performance, improve investment returns, perform risk analysis, and develop mitigation strategies.
-It comprises three business lines: Desktop, Data Management Solutions, and Risk Services.
+The Market Intelligence accounts for around 30% of sales and helps the financial community track performance, identify business ideas, perform risk analysis, and industry dynamics.
+It comprises three business lines: Desktop (product suite for finance professionals), Data Management Solutions (customizable data feeds), and Credit Rick Solutions (sales of credit ratings-related information and research).

-S&P Dow Jones accounts for around 10% of sales and maintains a range of stock indices for investors, including the Dow Jones Industrial Average and S&P 500.
+S&P Dow Jones Indices accounts for about 15% of sales and maintains a range of stock indices for investors, including the Dow Jones Industrial Average and S&P 500.
+Indices primarily derive fee revenue from exchange traded funds and mutual funds based on assets, and to a lesser extent from subscription and transaction fees.

 Sales and Marketing